xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 the path based on the requested SLA and use PCEP or BGP-SRTE to dynamically program the Service End Point with a specific SRTE Policy.

-The Compass Metro Fabric design also use MPLS Performance Management to monitor link delay/jitter/drop (RFC6374) to be able to create a Low Latency topology dynamically.
+The Compass Converged SDN Transport design also use MPLS Performance Management to monitor link delay/jitter/drop (RFC6374) to be able to create a Low Latency topology dynamically.

-Figure 36 shows a consolidated view of Compass Metro Fabric network from a Data Plane standpoint.
+Figure 36 shows a consolidated view of Compass Converged SDN Transport network from a Data Plane standpoint.

 ![](http://xrdocs.io/design/images/cmf-hld/image35.png)

-_Figure 36: Compass Metro Fabric – Data-Plane_
+_Figure 36: Compass Converged SDN Transport – Data-Plane_

-# The Compass Metro Fabric Design – Phase 1
+# The Compass Converged SDN Transport Design – Phase 1

 ## Transport - Phase 1

-This section describes in detail Phase 1 of the Compass Metro Fabric design.
+This section describes in detail Phase 1 of the Compass Converged SDN Transport design.
 This Phase focuses on transport programmability and BGP-based services adoption.